Paris cafes, restaurants partially reopen post-lockdown

 Xavier Denamur, who owns five of the Marais’ most popular cafes and bistros with around 70 employees, was mixed in his reaction about the reopening.

 “It’s amazing that we’re finally opening up, but the outside area is just a fraction of the inside space,” he said.
 In one of his restaurant-bars La Belle Hortense, he said that out of a normal capacity of 126 people, there will just be room for eight.

 “It’s a start,” he conceded, but “two in three outside tables had to be removed.”

 Customers will have the freedom to eat without wearing a mask, but as soon as nature calls they will be required to don one to go to the inside bathroom.
-It is authorized for use, provided all sanitary procedures are respected.

 Some have complained that the government’s speedy announcement of the plans, just five days before reopening, were also problematic.